 There are loads of resources to help you with your homework.
 Library databases have lots of useful information that’s not necessarily available through Google.
 Plus, you know you can trust this information.
 Many websites can also help you with your homework, but make sure you’re safe while surfing the Internet, that the websites you find are from reliable sources, and learn how to cite those sources.

 The databases here have lots of information not typically available through the Internet.
-You’ll need your library card to log into some of them.

 |Canadian Reference Centre – Access “Canadian content” in domestic and international magazines, newspapers, newswires and reference books.
 Also includes biographies and a large image collection of photos, maps, and flags.|

 |EBSCOhost Research Databases [EBSCO] – Search the content of more than 10,000 popular and academic magazines, reference books, plus images, covering all subject areas, from current events and history to the arts and sciences.
 Many Canadian titles are included.
 Narrow results by date, subject, publication, etc. Includes:

 |Explora Canada – Information for students of all ages on a wide variety of topics, from history and current events to science and technology.
 Search a variety of sources such as magazines, encyclopedias, primary source documents and more.|

 |Canadian Points of View – Containing resources that present multiple sides of a current issue — including information on key topics of interest to Canadian researchers.
 This database helps students develop persuasive arguments and essays, better understand controversial issues and develop analytical thinking skills.|